Frequently Asked Questions

 You have the ability to save and resume your application before the 7th of June 2017 deadline.

 Is there a cost associated with the ACT program?

 Each participant of the program will have to pay a total fee of US$10.00 which can be paid via Ecocash.
 The Ecocash number will be provided upon acceptance into the program.

 Does ACT provide room & board?

 ACT will provide lunch on each day of the program, but will not provide dinner nor lodging.
-However, we can recommend the Small World Lodge which is very close to the teaching venue http://smallworldlodge.com/, and where ACT has secured preferential rates.
-Just mention that you are participating in the ACT program when making your booking.
+However, we will recommend a lodge or hostel which is close to the teaching venue, and where ACT has secured preferential rates.

 What if i already have a business idea?